krakenjs/hapi-openapi/README.md

 ### Quick Start with a Generator

-**NOTE:** Currently the generator uses an older version of this module.
-You can still use it, but you must manually migrate to this version, which will require rewriting some of the code to support Hapi 17.

 This guide will let you go from an `api.json` to a service project in no time flat.

 First install `generator-swaggerize` (and `yo` if you haven't already):